amandiojribeiro/valantTest/ValantTest/Readme.txt

 How to run
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Open the solution in Visual Studio, then left-click on Presentation.Api
+Open the solution in Visual Studio, then right-click on Presentation.Api

 Choose Debug -> Start New Instance,